-We have audited the financial statements of Rotherham Metropolitan Borough Council (the 'Authority') for the year ended 31 March 2019 which comprise the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement, the Balance Sheet, the Cash Flow Statement, the Statement of Accounting Concepts and Policies, notes to the Core Financial Statements, Housing Revenue Account Income and Expenditure Account, the Collection Fund and Metropolitan Debt Administration and related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2018-19.
+We have audited the financial statements of Rotherham Metropolitan Borough Council (the 'Authority') for the year ended 31 March 2020 which comprise the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement, the Balance Sheet, the Cash Flow Statement, the Accounting Policies, notes to the Core Financial Statements, Housing Revenue Account Income and Expenditure Statement, Notes to the Housing Revenue Account, the Collection Fund and Notes to the Collection Fund Statement.
+The Accounting Policies include, the Statement of accounting concepts and policies, Accounting standards issued but not yet adopted, Critical judgements in applying accounting policies and Assumptions made about the future and other major sources of estimation uncertainty.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2019-20.